Why FSV?

 About FSV

-By stretching your imagination and bringing your work to life using the latest technology, FSV gives you a strong foundation in the artistic and technical aspects of filmmaking.
-You will get to create your own short film masterpiece, embark on an internship in the film and media industry, and complete a capstone project.
-Through our rigorous curriculum, you‘ll be more than ready to hit the ground running in this industry, locally or abroad.
-You will also be able to branch into commercial video production, a growing field thanks to the rise in digital media consumption in the new media landscape.
+Bring your ideas to life using the latest technology as you create your own short film, embark on an internship, and complete a capstone project.
+Our rigorous curriculum ensures you’ll be ready to hit the ground running in this industry, whether locally or abroad.
+You will also be equipped to enter the growing field of commercial video production, driven by the rise in digital media consumption.

-Hone the art and craft of filmmaking in areas like scriptwriting, sound, cinematography, motion graphics and post-production.
+At FSV, you will build a strong foundation in both the artistic and technical aspects of filmmaking.
+Hone your skills in areas like scriptwriting, sound, cinematography, motion graphics and post-production.
 You will also get to build your theoretical foundation by learning from the masters of cinema in our cinema studies classes.

 Design Your Own FSV Journey